hadosolution/privacy/crabxiangqi/index.md

 - The app has **no accounts** and never asks for your name, email, phone number or anything else that identifies you.
 - Your games, game history and settings **stay on your device**.
 We keep no copy.
-- The app shows **one banner ad** from Google AdMob and sends **anonymous usage statistics** to Google Analytics for Firebase.
-Those two services are the only places data leaves your device.
+- The app shows **one banner ad** from Google AdMob, sends **anonymous usage statistics** to Google Analytics for Firebase, and sends a **crash report** to Firebase Crashlytics when the app fails.
+Those three Google services are the only places data leaves your device.
 - We **do not sell** your data to anyone.

 ## 1. Data stored on your device